handryos/nest-rabbitmq-app/README.md

 - **Features**:
   - **Pagination and Sorting**: Allows sorting records by **date** and easily navigating between pages.
   - **Secure Routes**: Only authenticated users can access the APIs, requiring a valid token.
+- **API Documentation**:
+  - **Swagger**: The endpoint documentation has been implemented with Swagger and can be accessed at http://localhost:5500/api-docs#/.
 ---

 ## 🖥️ **Frontend**